Help us improve your experience.

 Primary

-IP or Hostname <IP address> (from Juniper Security Director Cloud tunnel configuration)
+IP or Hostname This is the IP address from the Juniper Security Director Cloud tunnel configuration.

 WAN Interface